ConnectNowUK/docs/docs/queue-system/user-guide/user-guide.md

 Sometimes you may need to re-open the source/link to the query.
 If the query has a source that is a link, you will see a "reopen link" button after answering the query that will let you re-open the link.

+If a query is not answered for over a couple of hours, it will automatically expire and will not be available to be answered.

 ### Transferring queries

 To transfer a query you are currently working on, press "Transfer" next to the query you'd like to transfer.
 This will open a modal where you can select the queue to transfer to.